 There are only 5 curators on our platform, Greaserelease, Lazy Frenzy, Sugarcoat, The Skadoosh, and ChillTracks.
 So, when you submit your track to us, you will be submitting it to these curators.
 One track submission shall cost you $17.
 Any tune you submit goes out to 80-90% of the playlisters on the platform.
 We have a committed A&R group that helps target tracks to curators and playlists and a major chunk of our income goes back into paying our curators and advertising our playlists so you, the musician, can get a ton of streams the day you're added to any of the playlists.

 There are two things that can happen once you do submit a track, one, is that one or more of our curators love the track and add it to any of their playlists, or two, none of them find it to be a good fit and send you a well-crafted, honest, in-depth constructive feedback within 7 days of your submission.

-We don’t believe in giving vague, unreasonable feedback to any track that is submitted that we may reject.
-You can trust our A&R team with that.
-Our approval rate is higher than any of these platforms.
+You can trust our A&R team to ensure that the feedback the curators send across is top-notch in terms of quality.
+Our approval rate is also higher than any of the other platforms.
 As of now, it is 36% which definitely indicates that your chances to get your track placed here are better, but note that we don’t guarantee placements.
-Visit our submission platform to know more!

 Playlist Push is one such submission platform that sends your music to Spotify playlist curators or TikTok influencers - either, contingent upon what sort of a campaign you pick.
 Probably the only problem here is that you don’t have the freedom to choose your curators, it totally depends on their algorithm that automatically sends your music to curators on the platform.